The Kingston University Big Read

 When you get to Kingston University there will be lots of opportunities to share your thoughts – as well as the chance to meet the author and have your book signed.
 For now, bear in mind that all the students coming to Kingston, as well as the staff and students already here, are having the same experience.

-If you are a new student starting Kingston University in September 2024, you will receive a free copy of this year's chosen Big Read title, which we are in the process of choosing.
-Last year it was Hello World: How to be Human in the Age of the Machine, by Hannah Fry.
+If you are a new student starting Kingston University in September 2024, you will receive a free copy of this year's Big Read title, Everything is Everything.

 The Big Read 2024